 - No CCRC

 - For profit - Limited Liability company

 Registered Staff Hours

-Although we gave this facility a terrible overall grade, we awarded it an A- for our inspections score.
-This score is far more impressive than the nursing home's overall score.
-We weigh several aspects of a nursing home's inspection report in calculating our inspection grades.
-One of those factors is deficiencies.
-It should be noted that the severity of these deficiencies is usually more meaningful than the number of deficiencies, as some of these can be relatively minor.
-While this nursing home had some minor dings on its government inspection report, it had no severe deficiencies.
-Severe deficiencies are ones found in categories G through L. This tells you that the government inspectors did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-A couple minor deficiencies are not the end of the world.
+Although we did not rate this facility highly overall, we want to draw your attention to its nearly flawless government inspections in recent years.
+We awarded them an A- in this category.
+We weigh several aspects of a nursing home's inspection report in determining our inspection scores.
+One critical factor is deficiencies.
+It should be noted that the severity of these deficiencies is arguably more meaningful than the number of deficiencies, as some of these are relatively minor.
+While this nursing home had a few deficiencies on its inspection report, none were severe based on CMS' deficiency scale.
+A few minor deficiencies are not the end of the world.